google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 find in the log, and to avoid being overloaded by invalid submissions, the log MUST reject a submission if any of the following conditions are not met:

+* The `submission`, `type` and `chain` inputs MUST be set as described in
-* The submitted certificate or precertificate, together with the zero or more intermediate CA certificates provided in the submission (in the order provided), MUST form a valid signature chain to an accepted trust anchor.
-(The log MUST NOT use any other source of intermediate CA certificates to attempt certification path construction).
+  {{submit-entry}}.
+The log MUST NOT accommodate misordered CA certificates or use any other source of intermediate CA certificates to attempt certification path construction.

 * Each of the zero or more intermediate CA certificates in the chain MUST have one or both of the following features: